thomaswpp/mpquic-sbd/README.md

  - **`-nm`**: is the number of client network interface controller.
 Unless you changed the network scenarios, always enter `2`, since the DASH client is dual-homed in our experiments.
 - **`-p`**: is the ABR (Adaptive Bit Rate) algorithm to run on the DASH client application (AStream).
 We have three available ABR algorithm implementations in AStream: `'basic'`, which is a throughput-based algorithm (TBA); `'netflix'`, which is buffer-based algorithm (BBA), or `'sara'` which is hybrid TBA/BBA algorithm.

-**It is important to notice that AStream is DASH player emulator.
-So you will not see any video window screen during the experiments.**

 To run experiments of bulk transfers (typically, a long-lived session with continuous transmission) over MPQUIC-SBD on mininet emulutator, you have to uncomment line 196 in the source code files (available in network/mininet/) of the above-mentioned network scenarios (1, 2 or 3).
 Then, run again the command line above.

+## 3.5 How to verify the experimental results

+> **It is important to notice that AStream is DASH player emulator.
+So you will not see any video window screen during the experiments.
+Moreover, the client accomplishes the download of video segments but does not save them in the file system.**

+You can find the video files in `dash/video/run/`.

 To deploy MPQUIC-SBD in your experimental environment, follow instructions of the next section.